Linux openSUSE Shell Scripting Quick Start

-The Linux Tutorial Shows You Step-by-Step How-to Getting-Started Making and Executing a Bash Shell Script for OpenSUSE GNU/Linux.
+You are Welcome!
+The Tutorial Shows You Step-by-Step How to Getting-Started Making and Executing a Bash Shell Script for openSUSE GNU/Linux.

 Shell Scripts are files in which we write a Sequence of Commands that we need to perform and are Executed using the Shell utility.

 The Bash (Bourne Again Shell) is the Default Shell environment for most GNU/Linux system.